Library@orchard: Closure and relocation

 On 25 July 2007, the National Library Board announced that library@orchard will be closed on 30 November that year because the lease on the premises at Ngee Ann City would not be renewed.
 It was subsequently closed on that date.

 Macquarie Pacific Star Prime Reit Management, which handled the library's lease, stated that the board paid rent that was below prevailing market rates for the 1,580 square metre (17,000 square feet) space.
-NLB had been told in March 2005 that the lease would not be renewed when it expires in February 2008.
+NLB was told in March 2005 that the lease would not be renewed beyond expiry in February 2008.
 The vacated space would house fashion, beauty and wellness retailers.
 Rents in the Orchard Road shopping belt had increased 5–7% in the first half of 2007, and was estimated to go up by another 5–6% by end of that year.

 To mark the relocation of library@orchard, NLB held a series of public events and programmes, such as exhibitions, film screenings, talks and even "live" performances by local bands and musicians, in the months leading to the closure.
 A "Moving On" party was then held on the closure date.